You may think you’re not very resilient.

-This game is played with a number of chairs or cones formed into a circle.
-Make sure there is one less chair or cone than the number of players.
+This game is played with a number of chairs formed into a circle.
+Make sure there is one less chair than the number of players.

 The game is played in the following steps:

-- The person standing in the center of the circle begins by saying “I love my neighbor, especially my neighbor who…”, completing the sentence with a piece of information that is true for him- or herself.
-For example, the player could say something like “… especially my neighbor who has a cat” or “… especially my neighbor who plays hockey.”
+- The person standing in the center of the circle begins by saying “I love my classmate, particularly my classmate who…”, completing the sentence with a piece of information that is true for him- or herself.
+For example, the player could say something like “… particularly my classmate who has a cat” or “… especially my classmate who plays hockey.”

 - The person who remains in the middle begins a second round of the game.